Examples of finitely determined map-germs of corank 2 from $n$-space to $(n+1)$-space: Introduction

 \section{Introduction}

 One of the intriguing problems in Singularity Theory is to relate algebraic properties of holomorphic map-germs with topological properties of the images of their stable perturbations.
-The image of a stabilisation of a finitely $\mathcal{A}$-determined map-germ from $(\mathbb{C}^n,0)$ to $(\mathbb{C}^{n+1},0)$ has the homotopy type of a wedge of $n$-spheres if $(n,n+1)$ is in the range of Mather's nice dimensions, i.e. $n<15$, (\cite{mond89}) -- the existence of stabilisations is not guaranteed outside the nice dimensions; however, a similar statement can be proved for \textit{topological stabilisations} which exist even for $n\geq 15$ (\cite[Section 4]{damon-mond}).
+The image of a stabilisation of a finitely $\mathcal{A}$-determined map-germ from $(\mathbb{C}^n,0)$ to $(\mathbb{C}^{n+1},0)$ has the homotopy type of a wedge of $n$-spheres if $(n,n+1)$ is in the range of Mather's nice dimensions, i.e. $n<15$, (\cite{mond89}) -- the existence of stabilisations is not guaranteed outside the nice dimensions; however, a similar statement can be proved for \textit{topological stabilisations} which exist even for $n\geq 15$ (\cite[Section 4]{damon-mond}, \cite{goryunov-mond}).
 The number of spheres in the wedge is an $\mathcal{A}$-invariant of the map-germ which is called the \textit{image Milnor number} and denoted by $\mu_I$.
-Pellikaan and de Jong (unpublished) then de Jong and van Straten (\cite{jong-straten}) and later Mond (\cite{mond89}) proved the following.
+Pellikaan and de Jong (unpublished) then de Jong and van Straten (\cite{jong-straten}) and later Mond (\cite{mond89}) proved the following result resembling the relation between Milnor and Tjurina numbers for isolated complete intersection singularities (\cite{greuel80}, \cite{looijenga-steenbrink}, see also \cite{milnor} for the hypersurface case).
 For any finitely $\mathcal{A}$-determined map-germ $f$ from a surface to $3$-space, and with equality if $f$ is weighted homogeneous where $\mathcal{A}_e\textnormal{-codim}(f)$ is the dimension of the base of a mini-$\mathcal{A}_e$-versal unfolding of $f$.
 A similar result for map-germs from $(\mathbb{C},0)$ to $(\mathbb{C}^2,0)$ was also proved by Mond (\cite{mond-bent}).
 Motivated by these results, Mond suggested the following generalisation. \begin{conj}[\cite{mond89}, \textbf{Mond Conjecture}] Let $f\colon (\mathbb{C}^n,0)\rightarrow (\mathbb{C}^{n+1},0)$ be a finitely $\mathcal{A}$-determined map-germ.
 Then and with equality if $f$ is weighted homogeneous and $n<15$. \end{conj}